 India tested its first nuclear weapon in 1974, becoming the sixth country to detonate a nuclear weapon.
 The country’s arsenal carries weapons with estimated average yields ranging from 12 to 40 kilotons, though exact yields are unknown.
-India’s “minimum, credible deterrence” policy has been called into question amidst reports that the country is pursuing multiple independently targetable reentry vehicles (MIRVs) for its nuclear missiles.

 India is actively pursuing membership to the Nuclear Suppliers Group (NSG) and became a member of the Missile Technology Control Regime in 2016.
-India has not signed the Nuclear Non-proliferation Treaty.
+India has not signed the Nuclear Non-Proliferation Treaty.

-India’s ground-based nuclear weapons program likely consists of four operational ballistic missile systems and an estimated 56 warheads, with at least three further systems in development.
-The short-range road-mobile Prithvi-2 and Agni-1 (also rail-mobile) missiles can travel 250 kilometers and 700-1,200 kilometers respectively.
-The Agni-II and Agni-III are both rail-mobile (Agni-II is also road-mobile) and have ranges greater 2,000-3,500 kilometers and 3,000-5,000 kilometers respectively.
+India’s ground-based nuclear weapons program consists of four operational ballistic missile systems and an estimated 60 warheads.
+The short-range, road-mobile Prithvi-II and Agni-I (also rail-mobile) missiles can travel 250 kilometers and 700 kilometers respectively.
+The Prithvi-II is difficult to spot via satellite so its deployment location is unknown.
+It is suspected that the Agni-I missiles are used to target Pakistan, so it is estimated that up to 20 launchers are deployed in western India.
+The Agni-II and Agni-III are both rail-mobile (Agni-II is also road-mobile) and have ranges greater 2,000-3,500 km and 3,000-5,000 km, respectively.